Paynet-Systems/superstream-docs/explore-hyperswitch/payment-flows-and-management/smart-retries/README.md

 ## How to enable Smart Retries?

-**Step 1:** Ensure that you have enabled the pecking order of payment processors on the Hyperswitch dashboard.
+**Step 1:** Ensure that you have enabled the pecking order of payment processors on the Superstream dashboard.
 You can access the settings from Routing > Default fallback > Manage.

 <figure><img src="../../../.gitbook/assets/smartretry-1 (2).png" alt=""><figcaption></figcaption></figure>

-**Step 2:** Drop a request to biz@hyperswitch.io with the below information.
+**Step 2:** Drop a request to biz@Superstream.io with the below information.

 * Confirmation to enable automatic retry
 * Maximum number of payment retry attempts (It is recommended to start with 1 retry attempt.
 However we can support more retry attempts based on the number of processors)